netdata/netdata/collectors/charts.d.plugin/libreswan/README.md

-# LibreSwan monitoring with Netdata
+# Libreswan IPSec tunnel monitoring with Netdata

 Collects bytes-in, bytes-out and uptime for all established libreswan IPSEC tunnels.